trends

 Practice is the only way to learn and retain new skills and adapt to change.

-Don’t forget that your employees have developed long-standing work habits that work.
-No one likes change and especially in Europe, we like what we know well, even if it is imperfect.
-Training and step-by-step support is a key to enabling everyone to adapt to these new methods of exchanging and sharing knowledge.
+Don’t forget that your employees have developed long-standing habits that do, in their way, work.
+No one likes change, and – especially in Europe – we like what we know well, even if it is imperfect.
+Training and step-by-step support is key to enabling everyone to adapt to these new methods of exchanging and sharing knowledge.

 These training sessions will also be an opportunity to encourage exchanges and solidarity within your team at a potentially stressful time of transition.

-5. Document frequently asked questions in easily accessible FAQ’s
+4. Document frequently asked questions in easily accessible FAQs

-Therefore, create FAQ’s, all the questions and answers collected by the project manager during exchanges with the teams.
+Therefore, create FAQs, with all the questions and answers collected by the project manager during exchanges with the teams.

-TIPS – Put them as attachments in your WIKI and offer to ensure completeness for those who are reluctant to change.
+Tip – Put them as attachments in your wiki and offer to ensure completeness for those who are reluctant to change.
 This is a good way to inspire them and allow them to think about all the tricky issues that will need to be addressed quickly to ensure the success of the project.

-4. Ensure security and compliance with the RGPD
+5. Ensure security and compliance with the GDPR

-Any transformation, migration, affecting your company’s data is sensitive.
+Any transformation that affects your company’s data is sensitive.
 Make sure the service provider you choose complies with the framework imposed by the GDPR.

-The General Data Protection Regulation, which came into force in May 2018, must be complied with to the letter, on pain of penalties of up to €20 million and 4% of your turnover.
+The General Data Protection Regulation, which came into force in May 2018, must be complied with to the letter, on the risk of penalties of up to €20 million and 4% of your turnover.

 Has your digital transformation gone smoothly?
 Congratulations!
 However, the work is not over.
-It is now a question of ensuring follow-up on the one hand, and on the other hand of anticipating the evolution of your platform.
-This means that you will ensure over time – on different scales: monthly, quarterly, half-yearly and yearly – that your employees are comfortable with the tools and processes you have put in place, as a workflow automation platform.
+It is now a question of ensuring follow-up on the one hand, and on the other of anticipating the evolving needs of your platform.
+This means that you will ensure over time – on different scales: monthly, quarterly, half-yearly and yearly – that your employees are comfortable with the tools and processes you have put in place as a workflow automation platform.

 You can record their various feedbacks and opinions, in order to anticipate changes.
 This is the second point: if your business continues to grow, you will have to integrate new functionalities and new tools to meet your new needs.
-Here again, try to anticipate and take the measure of the reliability and solidity of the tools you use, so that you can grow with them and they are able to support your growth.
+Here again, try to anticipate and understand the reliability and solidity of the tools you use, so that they are able to support your growth.

-In conclusion, no digital transformation, even with a “turnkey” tool, can be done without a minimum of preparation and anticipation.
-This is an opportunity to take a breath, to take stock of your core business and your vision of growth, your organisation in the more or less long term.
+In conclusion, no digital transformation, even with a “turnkey” tool, can be done without a certain amount of preparation and anticipation.
+This is an opportunity to take a breath, to take stock of your core business, your vision of growth, your organisation over the generally long term.